simon-says-test/notifications-example/README.md

     Title: ‘Appointment Cancelled’
     ```

-5. Add an API for the notification service to receive events.
-Events should include the following properties:
+5. Add an API for the notification service to receive events (using the event structure defined above).
-    ```
-    Type
-    Data
-    UserId
-    ```

 6. Handle new events:
     - Read template from store based on EventType